CALL FOR PAPERS, POSTERS, and PARTICIPATION

 The subject of your email must read SEDAAG 2018 undergraduate poster competition.

 The contents of the email must include all of the following in this order.

 - First name

 - Email address of supervisor

-- SEDAAG registration confirmation order number (provided after submitting the online submission form on Sept 22)
+- SEDAAG registration confirmation order number (provided after submitting the online submission form by Sept 21)

 - Poster title

 Undergraduate and graduate students enrolled in programs at institutions in the SEDAAG region and registered for the 2018 SEDAAG meeting are eligible to participate in the World Geography Bowl competition during the meeting.
 The Round Robin portion of the competition begins on Sunday with an exciting Finals Round on Monday evening.
 Different states have different procedures for fielding teams.
 Students who are uncertain how to join their state team should contact Dr. Dawn Drake, SEDAAG World Geography Bowl Director, at email@example.com